This is an Active case

 The Skelton v.
 Allergan lawsuit was filed in California.
 It was the first Allergan lawsuit alleging that Allergan implants resulted in BIA-ALCL.

-Motley Rice is on the front lines representing thousands of people harmed by defective medical devices and products.
-Our firm has represented women with defective breast implants involving serious complications since its beginnings.
-Motley Rice has extensive experience litigating breast implants, other implanted medical devices and medical drugs cases, including:
+Motley Rice attorneys have represented thousands of people harmed by defective medical devices and products.
+Our law firm has represented women with defective breast implants that caused serious complications for decades.
+Motley Rice lawyers have extensive experience litigating breast implants, other implanted medical devices and medical drugs cases, including:

-Learn more about our experience handling defective medical device cases.
+Learn more about our experience handling women's health cases.

 Key takeaways